bmaupin/video-game-mods/kotor1/README.md

 # Star Wars: Knights of the Old Republic

-Mod to make it more family-friendly
+Mod to make it more family-friendly by updating clothing for some characters

 #### Installation